 - Terminals must be purchased from Ascend in order to function properly.
 Email our sales team at email@example.com if you'd like to order one.

-- Not all versions of the Ingenico iSC Touch 250 driver are compatible with Ascend.
+- Not all versions of the Ingenico iSC Touch 250 and Lane 7000 driver are compatible with Ascend.
 Download the driver from www.ascendrms.com.

-- Integrated debit and credit card payments require payment processing from Chase Paymentech.
+- Integrated debit and credit card payments require payment processing from Chase.

 Prepare your custom image

-To add the image to your payment terminals it needs to be sized to exactly 480x272 pixels and it needs to be in JPEG file format.
+To add the image to your payment terminals it needs to be sized to exactly 480x272 pixels for an iSC Touch 250 or 800x480 pixels for a Lane 7000, JPEG file format, and use the RGB color profile.

 If you're comfortable editing the image yourself, follow the steps below.
 If you'd like a hand setting up your images, email us at firstname.lastname@example.org to learn about our Payment Terminal Compatibility and Creative services.